 Combined Heat and Power simultaneously generates usable heat and power in an efficient, single process, allowing for the use of by-product heat that would otherwise be wasted.
 For many organisations CHP offers the most significant single opportunity to reduce energy demand.

 Electricity Demand Reduction project

 Reducing electricity demand through being more efficient can help cut energy bills for consumers, reduce costs for businesses and bring down our emissions.
-Following a consultation, Government has amended the Energy Bill so that a financial incentive to encourage permanent reductions in electricity demand can be delivered through the Capacity Market.
-We are currently developing a pilot scheme to test this approach which we expect will be launched in Summer 2014.
+The Energy Act 2013 contains provisions so that a financial incentive to encourage lasting reductions in electricity demand can be delivered through the Capacity Market.
+We ran a pilot scheme to test this approach.

 Reducing the government’s carbon emissions